include-what-you-use/include-what-you-use/README.txt

 The switch can be added multiple times to add more than one mapping file.

-There is a single aggregate mapping called iwyu.gcc.imp which is the default mapping used if nothing else is specified on the command-line.

-Both command-line arguments and ref directives use the same search path for mapping files.
-They are, in order:
-  * The current directory, .
-  * The directory in which the include-what-you-use binary is located
-  * Any path from which a ref is loaded
+If the mapping filename is relative, it will be looked up relative to the current directory.

-The last clause allows ref directives to be relative to the referring mapping file.
+ref directives are first looked up relative to the current directory and if not found, relative to the referring mapping file.

 = IWYU pragmas =